andromedus/docs/sprints/sprint-1-report.md

 ### Initial Tasks
+	+ Alexis: In co-charge of Collaborators & Invitations (with Grace)
+	+ Eric Tian: In charge of Photos, Videos
+	+ HQ Pham-Nguyen: In charge of Photos, Videos
 	+ Kathleen: In charge of implementing photos feature
-	+ Alexis: In co-charge of Collaborators & Invitations (with Grace)

 ### Completed

 	+ Photos:
 + Delete function for photos work
 + Redirecting from memorial view to photos page link works